-White collar, blue collar, clergy collar, shirt-optional: If you're part of the workforce, then you probably work in an industry infected by burnout, because the occupational stress disorder is a full-on epidemic, according to behavior science.
+White collar, blue collar, clergy collar, shirt-optional: If you're part of the workforce, then you probably work in an industry infected with burnout, because the occupational stress disorder is a full-on epidemic, according to behavior science.
 Burnout might be most prevalent in healthcare — somewhere between 25 percent and 60 percent of med students and practicing doctors are, you guessed it, seriously b-ed out.
 But educators, social workers, lawyers, journalists, customer service reps and, well, members of the general working population, are struggling to keep their flames lit too.

 Does burnout deserve the public-health spotlight it gets?
 I've had my doubts.
 I've said things like "it's called work for a reason."
 But I've changed my tune.
 We spend more time working than doing nearly anything else in our lives (even sleep).
 Researchers should, by all means, analyze different work environments to understand why some optimistic workers turn into drained, dispirited sacks of DGAF.
 Because burnout isn't a 9-to-5 affliction.
 In studies, it's consistently associated with poor overall well-being and health issues — notably insomnia and other sleep disorders.
 In fact, one such study, recently published in the journal BMJ Open, suggests that poor shuteye explains why some workers burn out from high-demand, low-power jobs while others can totally deal.